vand3rlinden/vand3rlinden.github.io/content/post/s-mime-enhancing-email-security.md

   - **Type**: `TXT`

 ### Optional: Publish a DNS SMIMEA record for integrity (DNSSEC required)
-An SMIMEA record allows email senders to validate a recipient’s S/MIME certificate.
-These records are designed to be used with DNSSEC so the information can be trusted.
-SMIMEA is defined in [RFC 8162](https://www.rfc-editor.org/info/rfc8162) and currently has *experimental* status.
+An `SMIMEA` record allows email senders to validate a recipient’s S/MIME certificate.
+These records are designed to be used with DNSSEC so the information can be trusted. `SMIMEA` is defined in [RFC 8162](https://www.rfc-editor.org/info/rfc8162) and currently has *experimental* status.

 #### Implementing a DNS SMIMEA record
 1. Hash the local part of the email address: `echo -n "firstname.lastname" | openssl dgst -sha256`
 2. Extract the public key from the (downloaded) certificate and hash it: `openssl x509 -in firstname_lastname.crt -noout -pubkey | openssl pkey -pubin -outform DER | openssl dgst -sha256`
-3. Create the SMIMEA record:
+3. Create the `SMIMEA` record:
    - **Host**: `hash._smimecert.example.com`
    - **Value**: `3 1 1 hash` (See my [earlier post](https://vand3rlinden.com/post/dnssec-dane-explained/#implementation-of-dane) on DANE for an explanation of usage, selector, and matching types)
    - **Type**: `SMIMEA`

-> **IMPORTANT**: Unfortunately, most DNS providers do not yet support SMIMEA records.
+> **IMPORTANT**: Unfortunately, most DNS providers do not yet support `SMIMEA` records.

 ### How to use this discovery method
 If you want to send an encrypted email to `firstname.lastname@example.com` and check whether an S/MIME certificate is available, follow these steps:

 1. Query the `._smime` `TXT` record: `dig firstname.lastname._smime.example.com TXT +short`
 2. Download the `.crt` file from the `HTTPS` URL provided in the `TXT` record
-3. **Optional**: Validate the S/MIME certificate by hashing the local part of the email address and the public key for integrity: `dig hash._smimecert.example.com SMIMEA +short`
+3. **Optional**: Validate the S/MIME certificate by hashing the local part of the email address and the public key, and then querying the `SMIMEA` record to verify integrity: `dig hash._smimecert.example.com SMIMEA +short`

 While this approach is not standardized, I am researching a way to improve the S/MIME public key discovery, similar to what PGP offers with WKD.
 This because sending encrypted email is more important than ever for your digital sovereignty, especially when you want to protect your communications from prying eyes, whether they belong to big tech companies or governments.
 With S/MIME, you remain the only holder of your private key and the only one able to decrypt your messages.